Gap year opportunity

 - Someone who will work within the ethos, values and policies of The Salvation Army and Strawberry Field

 We would not be able to reimburse travel from home to the site but would pay receipted travel expenses for activities undertaken as part of the gap year experience.
-You would also have access to a computer, a mobile phone (to be returned at the end of the 9 months), branded t shirts and workwear and access to The Salvation Army online training courses.
+You would also have access to a computer, a mobile phone (to be returned at the end of the gap year), branded t shirts and workwear and access to The Salvation Army online training courses.

 You will be positively supported by a Practice Learning Co-ordinator throughout your time, along with mentoring from the Divisional Youth Specialist and guidance from the Fresh Expression Lead to make the most of your learning and experience.